tuannvm/kubectl-ai/pkg/mcp/README.md

 ## Integration with kubectl-ai

 The MCP client is integrated with `kubectl-ai` to automatically discover and use tools from configured MCP servers.
-The system will:
+The system:

-1. Load the MCP configuration on startup
+1. **Loads configuration** from `~/.config/kubectl-ai/mcp.json` on startup
-2. Connect to all configured MCP servers
+2. **Connects synchronously** to all configured MCP servers (when `--mcp-client` flag is used)
-3. Make their tools available to the AI as needed
-4. Automatically handle tool execution and result processing
+3. **Registers tools** before the conversation starts, ensuring they're immediately available
+4. **Converts parameters** automatically using generic snake_case → camelCase conversion
+5. **Handles execution** with proper error handling and result formatting
+6. **Displays status** showing connected servers and available tool counts

 ## Security Considerations